Railway Protection Force: (1957-1985)

 But, while the provisions of RPF Act were soon found wanting for the maintenance of an effective and disciplined Force, the RPF Rules and Regulations too were found judicially unsound.
 The RPF Act, 1957 was accordingly modified by Parliament vide Act No.60 of 1985 on 20 September 1985 for the constitution and maintenance of the Force as an armed force of the Union.
 For carrying out the purposes of the Act, RPF Rules 1987 was framed.

-(2010–2020)
+(2010–2024)

 The percentage of women in the RPF is the highest among all central paramilitary forces in India.
 It stands at 10% as of March 2019.

+Jurisdiction

+The Railway Protection Force (RPF) is endowed with significant authority to enforce legal provisions pertaining to railway property and operations.
+Specifically, the RPF possesses the power to arrest, investigate, and prosecute individuals found in violation of The Railway Property (Unlawful Possession) Act and The Railways Act.

+Moreover, in 2019, the RPF was granted additional empowerment under the Narcotic Drugs and Psychotropic Substances (NDPS) Act, allowing officers to undertake search, seizure, and arrest activities in relation to drug-related offenses.
+Notably, officers holding the rank of Assistant Sub Inspector and above within the RPF hierarchy are authorized to exercise the powers and fulfill the duties outlined in section 42 of the NDPS Act within their respective jurisdictions.